Easily Integrated ▪ Easily Maintained ▪ EPA-Recommended Technology

 CARBTROL’S State-of-the-Art Activated Carbon-based Wash Water Recycle Systems Use EPA-Recommended Technology

-CARBTROL offers a complete line of proven, high quality wash water recycling and treatment systems for commercial, industrial, and military use.
-Our systems are ideal for public works garages, highway equipment wash operations, and golf course and sports vehicle wash stations.
-Wash water is reclaimed, treated and recycled, which conserves water and reduces or eliminates contaminant discharge.
-Modular treatment packages are available for water flows ranging from 10 to 240 GPM, with custom systems designed by experienced engineers for flows up to 1000 GPM.
+CARBTROL offers a complete line of proven, high quality equipment wash water recycling and treatment systems for commercial, industrial, and military use.
+Our equipment wash water recycle systems are ideal for public works garages and highway equipment wash operations.
+Equipment wash water is reclaimed, treated and recycled, which conserves water and reduces or eliminates contaminant discharge.
+Modular treatment packages are available for water flows ranging from 10 to 240 GPM, with custom Equipment wash water systems designed by experienced engineers for flows up to 1000 GPM.

-The cost-efficient system is well engineered to operate smoothly with very little maintenance.
+The cost-efficient equipment wash water recovery system is well engineered to operate smoothly with very little maintenance.
 Simply replace the activated carbon annually.
 Full water flow is available at all times, with minimum need for operator attention.
-With CARBTROL wash water recycle systems, there’s no extra start up time, no monthly biologic additives, and no costly and time-consuming service requirements.
+With CARBTROL equipment wash water recycle systems, there’s no extra start up time, no monthly biologic additives, and no costly and time-consuming service requirements.